Dinner Rolls

 • Egg: Contributes to the richness and color of the rolls.

-• All-purpose flour: The base of the rolls, providing the necessary gluten for the rolls’ texture.
+• All-purpose flour: The base of the rolls.
+Measure using the spoon-and-level method for accuracy.

 • Nonfat dried milk: Adds protein, fat, and flavor to baked goods without impacting the liquid-to-dry ratios.
 This enhances flavor, tenderness, and the browning of the crust.